-Diversifying the Study of Crime & Justice
+Diversifying the Study of Crime and Justice - The Criminologist

 - Academic institutions lack a diverse faculty pool, specifically Black faculty members within the field of criminal justice and criminology graduate programs.